 You can view the full ingredients by Clicking Here

-EU Cosmetic Regulation 1223/2009 Course MSDS can be downloaded by Clicking Here
+EU Cosmetic Regulation 1223/2009 Course The SDS can be downloaded by Clicking Here

 Generate the certificate of analysis for your purchased product by entering your Batch Number which can be found on the packaging of your product.

 Generate an allergens declaration for your purchase (essential oils only)